 Passengers must notify Emirates in advance with details about the wheelchair’s battery type, weight, and dimensions.

-Yes, Emirates offers meet-and-assist services, safety briefings, and accessible in-flight features for hearing- and vision-impaired travelers.
+Yes, Emirates Airlines offers meet-and-assist services, audio-visual safety instructions, and accessible in-flight features for hearing- and vision-impaired travelers.

 What support does Emirates provide for hidden or cognitive disabilities?